Insights from Jeff Maynard “Aim True”

 “This verse is so basic and simple.
-It is easy to keep it close to mind and to use as a keystone in holding things together when the turmoil of life can often obscure our direction.
+It is easy to keep it close to mind and to use it as a keystone in holding things together when the turmoil of life can often obscure our direction.

-Like a giant foghorn, which warns of danger when sight (our primary means of navigation) becomes un-useful, the verse lends its powerful, but simple message to warn and direct.”
+Like a giant foghorn, which warns of danger when sight (our primary means of navigation) becomes un-useful, the verse lends its powerful, but a simple message to warn and direct.”

 By Jeff Maynard